 Tucson, Arizona, grew out of the dangers, opportunities and cultural crossings of the Old West.
 Today, that heritage shapes us without limiting who we are: a destination for nearly 7 million visitors a year; a place known for outstanding hiking and outdoor adventures, rich cultural traditions, a vibrant arts scene, world-class golf and great dining; and a thriving desert home to more than 1 million residents.

-A joint effort of the Metropolitan Tucson Convention & Visitors Bureau and Imagine Greater Tucson.
+A joint effort of Visit Tucson and Imagine Greater Tucson.